devth/devth.github.com/_posts/2018-07-10-dec-deep-environmental-config.md

 ## Symmetry

-A problem that immediately comes to light once you say that any individual value can be configured by either or both of two mechanisms is the difference between flat files and env vars:
+A problem that immediately comes to light once we say that any individual value can be configured by either or both of two mechanisms is the difference between flat files and env vars: